Women’s symptoms, diagnoses, and even types of heart disease aren’t like men’s.

 A woman in her 50s wakes up feeling nauseous.
 Dismissing it, she moves through her day, feeling a bit fatigued during her morning walk, even short of breath.
 But when she experiences shooting pain in her left arm, her friends urge her to get medical attention, and she goes to the emergency room.
 She is diagnosed with a mild heart attack and undergoes a battery of tests—only to be told her arteries look perfectly normal, and they don’t know exactly what caused the heart attack.
 So, she goes home unsure if she has heart disease.

-For years, the above scenario wouldn’t have merited a second thought.
-That’s because our understanding of heart attacks was, until recently, primarily based on men.
-And when men have heart attacks, they have chest pain due to blockages in heart arteries.
-Doctors are now learning how different heart attacks and heart disease can be in men and women.
+For years, that woman’s experience wouldn’t have merited a second thought.
+That’s because our understanding of heart attacks was, until recently, primarily based on data gathered from men.
+And when men have heart attacks, they typically have chest pain due to blockages in the heart’s three main arteries.

-We spoke with Yale Medicine cardiologist Erica Spatz, MD, MHS, a clinical investigator for the Yale Center for Outcomes Research and Evaluation (CORE), which focuses on health care quality, about how the knowledge of women and heart disease is changing.
+We spoke with Yale Medicine cardiologist Erica Spatz, MD, MHS, a clinical investigator for the Yale Center for Outcomes Research and Evaluation (CORE), which focuses on health care quality, and interventional cardiologist Samit Shah, MD, PhD, about how the knowledge of women and heart disease is changing.

 Is it true that women’s actual heart attacks are different, too?